amato-gianluca/docker-wims-lti/README.md

 A volume is created, containing both the configuration file `config.py` and the SQLite database `db.sqlite3`, so that they persist after upgrades.
 However, I suspect this may not work when the upgrade involves the upstream version of WIMS-LTI.
 It seems that WIMS-LTI executes the migration script only during installation, which is performed during image creation, i.e., too early to be useful.

+The `tag` build argument may be used to choose between my repository (https://github.com/amato-gianluca/docker-wims-lti), when `tag=dev` or the official one (https://github.com/PremierLangage/wims-lti), for all other values of `tag`.

 In general, this image has only been developed for my personal needs, so be careful when using it.
 A better and more general image will be provided in the future.

 ## Example deployment